sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 - Design self-tests (for hardware control).
 - Use watchdog's (sw and/or hw implemented), and/or functions/devices heartbeats.
 - Implementation of recovery systems.
-- Follow design and architecture patterns
+- Follow design and architecture patterns:
     - SOLID principles
          - Single responsability principle.
          - Open - Closed principle.
          - Liskov substitution principle.
          - Segregation principle.
+    - DRY : Don't Repeat Yourself - don't write the same code blocks over and over again, just once, and call it when needed.
+    - White and black lists.
+    - safety and security recomendations and techniques.
-    - HW patterns: ie. pulsed sources induce more EMC problems, ...
+    - HW patterns: ie. pulsed sources induce more EMC problems, shieldings, power supply misperformances ...
-- Implement a logging-mechanisms/error stacks in the system.
+- Implement a log mechanism in the system.
-- Test, test, test.
+- Test, test, test. (it's is not the developers skill what asures a good systems (although it helps, of course!), is the test of system the action that increases the asurance on the systems capabilities).

 ## Defensive programming